unlock-protocol/unlock/unlock-protocol-com/blog/redesigning-our-checkout.md

 ### Confirmation

-Our new confirmation page will show you how many memberships you are buying, what the total amount is, how many times a membership will recurr if it's a recurring membership and more.
+Our new confirmation page will show you how many memberships you are buying, what the total amount is, how many times a membership will be renewed if it's a recurring membership and more.

 ![confirmation on checkout](/images/blog/redesigned-checkout/new-checkout-confirmation.png)